RationalAsh/nitt-thesis-template/README.md

 I'm compiling using texlive on ubuntu but it should work with MikTeX and other tex comilers on windows and mac as well.
  * Install texlive on ubuntu.
  * Install [latexmk](www.phys.psu.edu/~collins/software/latexmk-jcc/) (a perl script that automates compilation): `sudo apt-get install latexmk`
- * Download this repository as a zip file
+ * Download this repository as a zip file (Or git clone this repo)
  * `cd` to the unzipped folder
  * run `latexmk -pdf -pvc main.tex`